TUM science glossary:

 Post-quantum cryptography refers to encryption methods that, unlike current methods, are resistant to attacks by quantum computers.

-Smallest discrete units out of which physical object, e.g. matter and energy, are composed.
+Smallest discrete unit that make up physical objects, e.g. matter, light and energy.
 Quanta behave differently from classical objects in the everyday world; for example, they have both wave and particle properties.

 Quantum computer

 A computer that is based on the principles of quantum mechanics and uses qubits instead of bits.
-It has the potential to solve complex problems much faster than conventional computers.
-Quantum computers are still under development, but they can trigger a revolution in many areas of science and technology.
+These computers are still in development and have the potential to solve complex problems much faster than conventional ones.

 Quantum interference